 Departments of education, Catholic education offices and for-profit companies may apply to the Learning Impact Fund for an independent evaluation of a program.
-The Learning Impact Fund will not fund program or overhead costs of government departments, Catholic education offices or for-profit companies.
+The Learning Impact Fund will not fund programs or overhead costs of government departments, Catholic education offices or for-profit companies.

-Please note that the Learning Impact Fund can only fund projects for the benefit of Australian students and schools, including early childhood centres.
+The Learning Impact Fund can only fund projects for the benefit of Australian students and schools, including early childhood centres.
 We are, however, very open to innovative ideas from overseas that are applicable to schools in Australia.

 - Is there evidence of promise that your program will have a positive impact on academic achievement for Australian children?

 - If your program works, can it be scaled up affordably and effectively?

 - Does your application focus on addressing an important educational challenge in Australia, including raising the achievement of economically disadvantaged students?

 Program scale in schools

 The diagram above shows where in a program’s lifecycle the Learning Impact Fund intends to work.
 Two main features of a program will determine its place along this continuum:

 - The degree to which it has been well-defined and codified

 - The strength of the evidence that it is effective.